jax_utils package

 Concrete implementation of

-for dataclasses.
-All the fields of the dataclass are inspected and methodconvert_to_axes
+convert_to_axesfor dataclasses.
+All the fields of the dataclass are inspected and methodconvert_to_axesis applied whenever the field isConvertibleToAxes.- Parameters:

 axis (Optional[AxisType_contra]) – a “named” axis